US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Can a UK school use a US IEP format?

 Technically, yes, but it is not standard practice.
 UK schools following an EHCP must align with local authority requirements and the SEND Code of Practice.
 At SEND Support level, schools can design their own documentation.
 Some UK schools have adopted US IEP templates if staff were trained in the US system, but this is rare.
-If you are moving from the US to the UK, expect to adapt your IEP format to match the EHCP structure or your school's provision map approach.
+If you move from the US to the UK, expect to adapt your IEP format.
+You will need to match the EHCP structure or your school's provision map approach.

-If a pupil has a US diagnosis (ADHD, dyslexia), are they automatically SEND in UK schools?
+If a learner has a US diagnosis (ADHD, dyslexia), are they automatically SEND in UK schools?

 No. A diagnosis is evidence, but SEND status in the UK depends on need.
-A pupil diagnosed with ADHD might have adequate strategies in place and require no additional school support, in which case they would not be flagged as SEND.
-Conversely, a pupil with similar symptoms but no diagnosis might be SEND because they need targeted support.
+A learner diagnosed with ADHD might have good strategies in place.
+They may need no extra school support.
+In this case, they would not be flagged as SEND.
+Conversely, a learner with similar symptoms but no diagnosis might be SEND because they need targeted support.
 UK schools focus on impact and need, not diagnosis alone.
 Diagnoses help SENCOs understand likely difficulties and design support, but they do not automatically determine SEND status.

-What happens to a 504 Plan if a pupil moves to the UK?
+What happens to a 504 Plan if a learner moves to the UK?

 How do RTI and the Graduated Approach compare in practice?

 Both use a tiered, problem-solving approach to intervention.
-US RTI typically has a strict three-tier structure: Tier 1 is universal good teaching with data-driven screening; Tier 2 is small-group intervention for at-risk pupils; Tier 3 is intensive individual support.
+US RTI typically follows a strict three-tier structure.
+Tier 1 is universal good teaching with data-driven screening.
+Tier 2 is small-group intervention for at-risk learners.
+Tier 3 is intensive individual support.
 The UK Graduated Approach is less rigid: schools start with universal good Quality First Teaching, then add targeted SEND Support, then pursue an EHCP if needed.
 RTI emphasises frequent progress-monitoring and data-based decision-making; the Graduated Approach emphasises observation, planning, and review cycles (often termly rather than weekly).
 Both work; the US system is more formalised and data-intense, whilst the UK system is more flexible.
 See the RTI guide for details on the US approach.

-Can a pupil have both an EHCP and access PBIS strategies in a UK school?
+Can a learner have both an EHCP and access PBIS strategies in a UK school?

 Final Thoughts